websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

 ## What's Next

 Now that you know how to define a model and generate persistence code and service code for it, you should examine the generated service classes.
-Continue with [Understanding the Service Builder Generated Classes](./understanding-service-builder-generated-classes.md).
+Continue with [Understanding and Extending Generated Classes](./understanding-service-builder-generated-classes.md).

 ## Additional Information